 The cream is now red.
 Pour it evenly into the baked tart crust.

-Allow to cool to room temperature.
+Allow cooling to room temperature.
 Serve and enjoy.